SAMniacOfficial/andoodev-godot-web-rtc-p2p/README.md

 - Special thanks to BatteryAcidDev https://www.youtube.com/@BatteryAcidDev
 - Special thanks to Netfox discord https://github.com/foxssake/netfox

-<sub><sup>TODO: detailed documentation of assets, strip resources, sounds (https://pixabay.com/sound-effects is the sound source, but ned to doc).
+<sub><sup>TODO: detailed documentation of assets, strip resources, sounds (https://pixabay.com/sound-effects is the sound source, but need to document or remove).
 Note: LICENCE in this repo does not apply to these.
+Assets are not to be distributed.
 I know how that's not how it works, but just what I've done temporarily, do not distribute, etc. etc. I'm new to open source, sorry, work in progres, please contact if there any issues.</sup></sub>

 ## Contributing